QualitativeDataRepository/dataverse-previewers/CDIF_DISCOVERY_SHAPES_FIX.md

 ## The Problem

 Steve reported that when using the CDIF Discovery Core shapes, **"everything was extra"** - all properties were showing as EXTRA (not recognized by SHACL shapes), meaning no validation was working.
+Initially this affected all examples; after the HTTPS fix, our own `cdif_example.jsonld` turned blue, but Steve's richer CDI/XAS examples still showed everything as EXTRA.

 ## Root Cause

+There turned out to be **two separate issues**.

+### 1. Namespace mismatch (HTTP vs HTTPS)

-**Namespace mismatch:** The CDIF Discovery Core Shapes used `http://schema.org/` but the data files use `https://schema.org/`.
+The original CDIF Discovery Core Shapes used `http://schema.org/` but the data files use `https://schema.org/`.
 This tiny difference caused the SPARQL target to fail - it couldn't match any `schema:Dataset` nodes, so no properties were validated.

 ### Why This Matters